gotcha/vimpdb/README.rst

 Long story
 ----------

 When launched, **vimpdb** looks for its RC file : ``~/.vimpdbrc``.
 If it does not find it, **vimpdb** creates that file for you from default values.

-**vimpdb** tries a set of default values that should work for you.
+**vimpdb** tries a set of default values that should work.
 It checks if those default values are appropriate.
 If the default values do not work, **vimpdb** asks for other values interactively until it has checked that the values provided actually work.

 The default values per OS are listed hereunder.